bridge the gap between Science and spirituality: Mani Bhaumik

 He got international recognition and accolades as a co-inventor of the Laser Technology that made corrective eye surgery LASIK possible.

-Dr Bhaumik has also started a Mani Bhaumik Educational Foundation to provide scholarships for the study of science, medicine and engineering to eighty-one underprivileged young women and men.
+Dr Bhaumik had also started Mani Bhaumik Educational Foundation to provide scholarships for the study of science, medicine and engineering to eighty-one underprivileged young women and men.